andybalham/blog-source-code/blog-posts/designing-cdk-state-machine-builder.md

 The next choice was how to do the branching.
 In contrast to the CDK approach, I decided on using references to the `id` values of the states.
 Whilst this could lead to errors, I could envisage the `build` method doing validation and picking these up.
 Given this, I was happy to go with this approach, as it avoids the problem of ever-increasing indentation as the branches get more and more nested.

 I originally went with the approach that the `choice` would drop through to the next step in the flow.
 However, after experimenting with writing a few mock examples, I felt that having an explicit `otherwise` made the code more readable, whilst also having the benefit of matching the terminology of CDK.
+This reworking was very straightforward, as I had yet to write any implementation.
+All I needed to write, was just enough code to make the examples compile.

-This example brought to light the need for an `end` method.
-This will indicate to the `StateMachineBuilder` that the previous state is a terminal one.
-With this, the resulting skeleton implementation for `StateMachineBuilder` became the following:
+To facilitate this, I needed to extend the CDK `ChoiceProps` to allow the `choice` to be defined with the core CDK properties, along with an array of choices and the alternative.

 ```TypeScript
 interface BuilderChoice {